PiereHuangs5176332/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](WechatIMG163.jpeg)

-this project is related to mine is becasue we were both using "fruits" as keyboards to make music, but comparing mine to this project, there were more variety of fruits used in the project compared to mine, but the idea and the concept were both the same, both were about using fruits as keyboards to make music.
+This project is related to mine is becasue we were both using "fruits" as keyboards to make music, but comparing mine to this project, there were more variety of fruits used in the project compared to mine, but the idea and the concept were both the same, both were about using fruits as keyboards to make music.

 ### Related project 3 ###
 Glowing LED with Lemon